How to Choose a Mortgage Lender in New York: Ultimate Guide

 Co-ops constitute roughly 70% of the housing stock in Manhattan.

-Whereas with a condo you are buying a dedicated property, in a co-op, you are purchasing shares of the building.
+Meanwhile, with a condo, you buy a dedicated property, and in a co-op, you purchase building shares.

-Co-ops have an extremely strict vetting process.
-Sometimes co-ops may not even allow mortgages, or they’ll allow only a certain percentage of the purchase to be financed.
+Co-ops have a rigorous vetting process.
+Sometimes, co-ops may not even allow mortgages, or they'll allow only a certain percentage of the purchase to be financed.

-Co-op boards typically want 20% down, as well as enough cash on hand to pay for two years of mortgage and maintenance.
+Co-op boards typically want 20% down and enough cash on hand to pay for two years of mortgage and maintenance.

 If you're looking on the Upper East Side, especially west of Lexington Avenue, co-ops are even more stringent - they may want all cash and ask to see even heftier reserves.